brandur/sorg/content/passages-drafts/001-portland.md

 through a straight up increase of blocksize to 8MB _did_ fork the network.
 That's Bitcoin Cash.

-Needless to say these sorts of close calls don't give everyone down here tremendous confidence in the future of cryptocurrency.
+These sorts of close calls don't give everyone down here tremendous confidence in the future of cryptocurrency.
 And even Bitcoin's problems pale in comparison to alternatives like Ethereum, which forked in 2016 after a hacker penetrated their very libertarian named "Decentralized Autonomous Organization" ([the DAO][dao]), and made off with 3.6M Ether (a third of its total funds, ostensibly worth $50M at the time).
 The fork reversed the theft, but fractured the network forever.

-These days I feel similarly about cryptocurrencies as my colleague Patrick M., who I think puts it best ([when asked][patio11] what subject he disagrees with others in the valley on):
+These days I feel similarly about cryptocurrencies as my colleague Patrick McKenzie, who I think puts it best ([when asked][patio11] what subject he disagrees with others in the valley on):